Some evidence is spoken aloud in court, and some evidence is presented in writing. Written evidence is called an affidavit.

 - they won't accept your evidence, and

-- you could find yourself in serious trouble if turns out you didn't tell the truth.
+- you could be in trouble if you didn't tell the truth.

 Stick to the facts

-Only include facts that you have first-hand knowledge of.
-That means you can only write down what you:
+Focus on facts that you know about first-hand.
+That means you write down what you:

 - did, or